Menu Close

 Ellen Ranta Olson Senior Editor

-Ellen has created content for a plethora of brands, publications and websites, ranging from The Ritz-Carlton to UT Southwestern Simmons Cancer Center.
+Ellen has created content for a plethora of brands, publications and websites, ranging from The Ritz-Carlton to Vanderbilt University Medical Center.
 A former editor of Southwest travel magazine Dorado, she has managed content marketing programs for various destinations, including Visit Tucson, Visit Charlotte and Discover Gilbert.
-At C/A, she also oversees content and website design for her alma mater, the University of Arizona.

 Get the latest C/A insights direct to your inbox.
 Sign up here for our newsletter.